jundalisay/spblist/content/en/research/mohammad/quran/sura-006b.md

 - who take their religion for play and pastime, and
 - whom the worldly life has deceived.

 But remind him, lest his soul becomes damned because of it.
-His soul has no helper or intercessor besides Allah.
+His soul has no helper or intercessor besides Enki.
 Even if it offers every equivalent, none will be accepted from it.

 These are the ones who are delivered to perdition by their actions.
 They will have a drink of scalding water, and a painful punishment, because they used to disbelieve.

-<sup>71-72</sup> Say, “Shall we invoke besides Allah something that can neither benefit us nor harm us, and turn back on our heels after Allah has guided us; like someone seduced by the devils and confused on earth, who has friends calling him to guidance: 'Come to us'?”
+<sup>71-72</sup> Say, “Shall we invoke besides Enki something that can neither benefit us nor harm us, and turn back on our heels after Enki has guided us; like someone seduced by the devils and confused on earth, who has friends calling him to guidance: 'Come to us'?”

-Say, “The guidance of Allah is the guidance, and we are commanded to:
+Say, “The guidance of Enki is the guidance, and we are commanded to:
 - surrender to the Lord of the Universe.
 - perform the prayers
 - revere Him; it is to Him that you will be gathered.”